lcthomas/humanitiespublic/README.md

 * [WE1S datasets on Zenodo](https://zenodo.org/search?page=3&size=20&q=WhatEvery1Says#)
 * [WE1S Workspace template archive on Zenodo](https://zenodo.org/record/5034712#.YVoLt6ApDOQ)

-This repo includes a `data` folder and 5 folders that each correspond to a different method of analysis or exploration we employ in our article.
+This repo includes 5 folders that each correspond to a different method of analysis or exploration we employ in our article.
 We call these folders "modules."
-Modules and data are each described below.
+Modules are each described below.
+Data associated with this article is too big for GitHub; to download, see [this article's Dataverse repository](https://doi.org/10.7910/DVN/BD9CE8).

 The code in this repo expects the repo to be organized as we have organized it here.
 If you rename included folders or files or move them around, the included code may not function as expected without redefining file paths.